Teddy Bridgewater Player Prop Bets for NFL Week 6 | Denver vs. Las Vegas 10/17/2021

 Teddy Bridgewater Player Prop Bets for NFL Week 6 - Denver vs. Las Vegas

-Teddy Bridgewater will have several player prop bets available when he hits the field on Sunday at 4:25 PM ET live on CBS.
-Bridgewater and the Denver Broncos (3-2) are set for an AFC West matchup in Week 6 against the Las Vegas Raiders (3-2) at Empower Field at Mile High in Denver, Colorado.
+Before Teddy Bridgewater hits the field for Sunday's game, which starts at 4:25 PM ET on CBS, here are some key facts and figures you should know ahead of placing a bet on his player prop bets.
+AFC West opponents meet in Week 6 when Bridgewater and the Denver Broncos (3-2) take on the Las Vegas Raiders (3-2) at Empower Field at Mile High in Denver, Colorado.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.